Head louse: Reproduction and lifespan

 Experiments with P. h. humanus (body lice) emphasize the attendant hazards of lice copulation.
 A single young female confined with six or more males will die in a few days, having laid very few eggs.
 Similarly, death of a virgin female was reported after admitting a male to her confinement.
 The female laid only one egg after mating, and her entire body was tinged with red—a condition attributed to rupture of the alimentary canal during the sexual act.
 Old females frequently die following, if not during, copulation.
-During its lifespan of 4 weeks a female louse lays 50-150 eggs.
-Eggs hatch within 6-9 days, each nymphal stage last for 4-5 days and accordingly the period from egg to adults lasts for 18-24 days.
-Adult lice live for an additional 3-4 weeks.
+During its lifespan of 4 weeks, a female louse lays 50-150 eggs.
+Eggs hatch within 6–9 days, each nymphal stage lasts for 4–5 days, and accordingly, the period from egg to adults lasts for 18–24 days.
+Adult lice live for an additional 3–4 weeks.

 Factors affecting infestation

-The number of children per family, the sharing of beds and closets, hair washing habits, local customs and social contacts, healthcare in a particular area (e.g. school), and socioeconomic status were found to be significant factors in head louse infestation.
+The number of children per family, the sharing of beds and closets, hair washing habits, local customs and social contacts, healthcare in a particular area (e.g., school), and socioeconomic status were found to be significant factors in head louse infestation.
 Girls are two to four times more frequently infested than boys.
 Children between 4 and 14 years of age are the most frequently infested group.